Board of Directors

 Janine Schipper

-Michelle’s passion for Vipassana meditation first began in 2012.
+Lotus’ passion for Vipassana meditation first began in 2012.
 Through her own meditation practice, joining the Flagstaff Insight Meditation community and attending numerous retreats she experienced a personal transformation which inspired a strong desire to teach and share this practice with others.
 In 2016 she earned a Certification in Mindfulness Facilitation through UCLA and is now an Internationally Certified Mindfulness Teacher.
 She also works in private practice as a Counselor, specializing in Mindfulness-based Cognitive Therapy and offers Introduction to Mindfulness classes throughout the Flagstaff community.
-You can visit her website at www.manymindfulmoments.com Michelle is an avid outdoors woman and loves to get out in Nature with friends and her two dogs.
+Michelle is an avid outdoors woman and loves to get out in Nature with friends and her two dogs.
 She lives with a bright and grateful heart and is dedicated to sharing kindness, compassion and wisdom with all those she meets.
+You can visit her website at www.manymindfulmoments.com michellemcclatchie@protonmail.com

 Sarah Hsia